-In theory it’s not that difficult.
+In theory, it’s not that difficult.

-Don’t worry, you’ll be there every step of the way.
+Don’t worry.
+You’ll be there every step of the way.

 - Are you looking for a more finished look?

-- Are you trying to save money and energy so you can use your garage year-round – no matter what the weather is outside?
+- Do you want to be able to use your garage year-round – no matter what the weather is outside?

-- Or are you going all the way and turning your garage into a spare bedroom or man-cave?
+- Or are you going all the way and turning your garage into a spare bedroom or man cave?

 Believe it or not, the answer will tell you how far you need to go.

 At the same time, the only thing that would be spending a lot of time in the garage would be my car.
-I didn’t need to go crazy with a ton of extra outlets, lighting and interior design touches.
+I didn’t need to go crazy with extra outlets, lighting, and interior design touches.

-Step 1: Attach the baseplate
+Step 1: Attach the Base Plate

 For this section, you’re going to need the following tools:

 - 1/4 inch concrete drill bit (6″).
 I chose the DeWalt DW5518

 - Masonry hammer

-- Ear and eye protection
+- Ear protection

 - Chalk line